Albania–Egypt relations: High-level visits

 Speaker of the Parliament, Jozefina Topalli visited Cairo on 20 February 2010 in order to attend the Conference on Women Parliamentarians as Active Agents of Change.
 During her visit, first of kind by an Albanian Speaker to Egypt, the two sides agreed upon the importance of strengthening bilateral parliamentary ties.

 The Foreign Minister of Albania held an official visit to Egypt on 31 March 2013, during which he met with the President of the Republic, the Prime Minister and the Minister of Foreign Affairs, as the talks addressed the outstanding level of political relations between both countries, and stressed the two sides' desire to further developing their relations in all fields of mutual interest, especially expanding the prospects for economic cooperation and increasing trade exchange.
 The Albanian Minister expressed his country's gratitude for Egypt's support by granting scholarships and training courses in various fields.
 They also discussed the regional developments in the Middle East and Balkans.
-The Albanian Minister also praised Egypt's support for Kosovo, and both ministers signed the executive program for cultural, scientific and technical cooperation of 2013-2015, on the sidelines of the visit.
+The Albanian Minister also praised Egypt's support for Kosovo, and both ministers signed the executive program for cultural, scientific and technical cooperation of 2013–2015, on the sidelines of the visit.

-The Foreign Minister of Albania held a visit to Cairo in 31 January 2015, as he was welcomed by the Egyptian Foreign Minister who discussed with him the latest developments in the Middle East and the Balkans.
+The Foreign Minister of Albania held a visit to Cairo on 31 January 2015, as he was welcomed by the Egyptian Foreign Minister who discussed with him the latest developments in the Middle East and the Balkans.
 They affirmed their two countries' stance in fighting terrorism, a danger for the entire international community.
 They also discussed means to boost bilateral relations that are based on a strong historical basis.
 The two sides agreed to resume political consultations' meetings between their two Foreign Ministries, as well as seeking to hold the Joint Committee for economic cooperation, and enhancing contacts between both countries' Chambers of Commerce.
 The Albanian Foreign Minister praised the bilateral relations' level and the two countries' convergence within the different international forums.
-He also stressed his country's support to Egypt's bid for a UNSC non-permanent seat for 2016-2017.
+He also stressed his country's support to Egypt's bid for a UNSC non-permanent seat for 2016–2017.

-Albanian and Egyptian Prime Ministers met in Cairo, in 23 October 2021 where both sides tackled the ways of enhancing the bilateral relations, said the Egyptian cabinet in a statement.
+Albanian and Egyptian Prime Ministers met in Cairo, on 23 October 2021 where both sides tackled the ways of enhancing the bilateral relations, said the Egyptian cabinet in a statement.
 Rama also promised a direct airline connection between Tirana and Cairo.